nebulastream/topology-change-generator/README.md

 day_of_the_week               : The day of the week (in number) for which the schedule needs to be selected.
 The week starts with 0 for Sunday and ends at 6 for Saturday. line_name                     : Name of the train line
 batch_interval_size_in_seconds: The time interval in seconds to be represented by a single batch.
-This parameter allows us to speedup the time to increase the rate of topology changes. batch_frequency_in_seconds    : The frequency at which the batch of topology changes needs to be produced.
+This parameter allows us to speedup the time to increase the rate of topology changes.
+batch_frequency_in_milliseconds: The frequency at which the batch of topology changes needs to be produced.
 ```

 ### Parameters to store output files